vaclav2016/JCGA/README.md

-# CGA-graphics game framework for java
+# CGA/VGA-graphics game framework for java

-Did You remember old DOS games?
+Did You remember old MS-DOS games?
 I can write Your own game in modern language - Java.
-This is framework for development games in CGA-style graphics.
+This is framework for development games in CGA/VGA-style graphics.
+Framework work via Swing and support transparent upscale.

+## Examples

+I had implement one example - Tetris game in CGA-style.
+Please, check https://github.com/vaclav2016/JCGA-Tetris

 ## Build